 Turning and materials handling should only be carried out on moist windrows in open windrow systems;

 In order to reduce the formation of bioaerosols, a number of essential measures can be implemented:

+Primary mechanism to reduce emission is to reduce the frequency of turning!

 Moistening of the windrows before and during every turning.
 Fog sprays can be effective during manipulation, and some windrow turners allow spray systems to be incorporated.